Letters patent (United Kingdom): Royal Navy

 Vice Admiral: is a flag officer rank of the Royal Navy, immediately superior to the rear admiral rank and subordinate to the admiral rank.

 Rear Admiral: is a flag officer rank of the Royal Navy, immediately superior to commodore and subordinate to vice admiral.

 Knighthoods

-Powers to confer knighthood – General: Knighthoods are usually conferred for public service, and entitle the grantee to the prefix "Sir" to their forenames, and their wifes to the prefix "Lady" to their surnames.
-When the recipient is a knight by virtue of an order of chivalry or is otherwise entitled to a higher prefix than "Sir", he may use the letters "Kt" after his name.
+Powers to confer knighthood – General: Knighthoods are usually conferred for public service, and entitle the grantee to the prefix "Sir" to their forenames, and their wives to the prefix "Lady" to their surnames.